 - Don't stop taking an antidepressant without talking to your doctor first.
 Some antidepressants can cause significant withdrawal-like symptoms unless you slowly taper off your dose.
 Quitting suddenly may cause a sudden worsening of depression.

 - Try psychotherapy.
 In many cases, combining an antidepressant with mental health counseling (psychotherapy) is more effective than taking an antidepressant alone.
 It can also help prevent your depression from returning once you're feeling better.

-- Hirsch M, et al. Serotonin-norepinephrine reuptake inhibitors (SNRIs) and other antidepressants for treating depressed adults. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-30, 2011.
+- Hirsch M, et al. Serotonin-norepinephrine reuptake inhibitors (SNRIs): Pharmacology, administration, and side effects. http://www.uptodate.com/home.
+Accessed Oct.
+10, 2014.